-In this training article, we look at how to train for a 10K, for beginners and PB hunters.
+In this training article, we look at how to create a training plan for a 10K, for both beginner runners and experienced PB hunters.

 The challenges of running a 10K